MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Data Augmentation; Mixup; Group Robustness.
   - <details><summary>Digest</summary> A recent line of work leverages self-supervision and oversampling to improve generalization on minority groups without group annotation.
 We propose to unify and generalize these approaches using a class-conditional variant of mixup tailored for worst-group generalization.
 Our approach, Just Mix Once (JM1), interpolates samples during learning, augmenting the training distribution with a continuous mixture of groups.
 JM1 is domain agnostic and computationally efficient, can be used with any level of group annotation, and performs on par or better than the state-of-the-art on worst-group generalization.

-- Surgical Fine-Tuning Improves Adaptation to Distribution Shifts. [[paper]](https://arxiv.org/abs/2210.11466)
-  - Yoonho Lee, Annie S. Chen, Fahim Tajwar, Ananya Kumar, Huaxiu Yao, Percy Liang, Chelsea Finn.
-  - Key Word: Fine-Tuning; Distribution Shift.
-  - <details><summary>Digest</summary> A common approach to transfer learning under distribution shift is to fine-tune the last few layers of a pre-trained model, preserving learned features while also adapting to the new task.
-This paper shows that in such settings, selectively fine-tuning a subset of layers (which we term surgical fine-tuning) matches or outperforms commonly used fine-tuning approaches.
-Moreover, the type of distribution shift influences which subset is more effective to tune: for example, for image corruptions, fine-tuning only the first few layers works best.

 - On Feature Learning in the Presence of Spurious Correlations. [[paper]](https://arxiv.org/abs/2210.11369) [[code]](https://github.com/izmailovpavel/spurious_feature_learning)
   - Pavel Izmailov, Polina Kirichenko, Nate Gruver, Andrew Gordon Wilson. *NeurIPS 2022*
   - Key Word: Spurious Correlations; Feature Learning.